 Meet the Author

-Taj Bates is the author of a groundbreaking series of travel guides to California and an adventurous traveler who has journeyed on 6 continents.
+Taj Bates is an author and adventurous traveler who has journeyed on 6 continents.

 She has climbed the Great Wall and the Great Pyramid; ungracefully wobbled on glaciers in New Zealand and Alaska; and sailed along the Nile, the Everglades and the Amazon.
 She first fell in love with mussels in Brussels; scuba diving in the Red Sea; Vivaldi’s Four Seasons during a magical concert in a Venetian church; and the indomitable spirit of Aloha! on the Hawaiian islands.

 When she is not busy island- or continent-hopping, she can be found road trippin’ through California, where the ocean is her muse.